steglasaurous/queuebot/README.md

 **!getout** - Broadcaster and mods only.
 Have requestobot leave your channel.
 Once left, commands will not work until you invite the bot into your channel again.

+## Song Auto-downloader

+For those that use <a href="https://streamer.bot/">streamer.bot</a> you can take advantage of the auto-downloader, which automatically downloads songs requested that you don't already have in your game.

+> NOTE: Spin Rhythm XD is the only supported game at the moment.

+### What you need

+- Streamer.bot 0.2.2 or better

 ## Feature Requests and Bugs